eclipse-vertx/vert.x/core_manual_js.md

     server.listen(8080);

-To let all messages through you can specify two arrays with a single empty JSON object which will match all messages.
+To let all messages through you can specify two JSON array with a single empty JSON object which will match all messages.

     ...

     sockJSServer.bridge({prefix : '/eventbus'}, [{}], [{}]);

     ...

 **Be very careful!**